Road rage: Types

+Shootings

+Road rage shootings, being instances of road rage in which a gun is fired, are typically impulsive events in which participant(s) in a road rage incident already had a gun in their car or on their person.
+In the United States, a person was shot in a road rage incident every 18 hours in 2023 based on data from the Gun Violence Archive (GVA), which relies on police reports and news coverage.

 Effects on drivers

 A stressed driver's behavior depends on that driver's coping abilities.
-Generally, drivers who score high on aggression tests use direct confrontation strategies when faced with stress while driving.
-Many drivers who experience road rage have admitted that they believe they commit more traffic violations.
 Driving presents many stresses because of high speeds and the actions of other drivers.
 As stress increases, the likelihood of a person exhibiting road rage increases dramatically.
 Typically, younger males are most susceptible to road rage.
 Most reported cases of road rage occur because of cutting in and out of traffic, lane changes, disputes over parking spots or rude gestures.
-A report found that 6.8% of road rage incidents result in death.
+A report found that 6.8% of selected road rage incidents result in death.

 According to one study, people who customize their cars with stickers and other adornments are more prone to road rage.
 In the study, the number of territory markers predicted road rage better than did vehicle value or condition.
 Only the number of bumper stickers, not their content, predicted road rage.

 Common targets of road rage are driving instructors and learner drivers; as these road users tend to follow road regulations very closely, with learners prone to making more mistakes, they are often antagonized by aggressive drivers.
 In 2019, a survey by British insurance provider Young Marmalade found that 77% of driving instructors face regular abuse and intimidation from other road users while teaching students, and that 8% of learner drivers have abandoned learning to drive as a result of road rage they have experienced.

 Road rage is not an official mental disorder recognized in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 However, according to an article published by the Associated Press in June 2006, the behaviors typically associated with road rage can be the result of a disorder known as intermittent explosive disorder that is recognized in the DSM.
 This conclusion was drawn from surveys of 9,200 adults in the United States between 2001 and 2003.
 The surveys were funded by the National Institute of Mental Health.